translation-gang/ru.vuejs.org/src/v2/cookbook/form-validation.md

           if(res.error) {
             this.errors.push(res.error);
           } else {
-            // redirect to a new url, or do something on success alert('ok!');
+            // redirect to a new URL, or do something on success alert('ok!');
           }
         });